 Electronic communication between instructor and students in this course will utilize the South Plains College "My SPC" and email systems.
+I will utilize text messaging and you may communicate with me this way also.
 The instructor will not initiate communication using private email accounts.
-Students are encouraged to check SPC email on a daily basis.
-Students will also have access to assignments, web-links, handouts, and other vital material which will be delivered via Blackboard.
-Any student having difficulty accessing their Blackboard or their SPC email should immediately contact the SPC Help Desk and the instructor for direction.
-The instructor will work with any student to ensure the student has access to a computer on campus and can obtain the needed class content that is located on Blackboard.
+Students are encouraged to check SPC email on a regular basis each week of class.
+Students will also have access to assignments, web-links, handouts, and other vital material which will be delivered via the classroom website.
+Any student having difficulty accessing the classroom website or their email should immediately contact their instructor for direction.
+The instructor will work with any student to ensure the student has access to a computer on campus and can obtain the needed class content that is located on the course website.